cabynum/play-scalaws-neo4j/README.md

 play-scalaws-neo4j
 ==================

-Using the Play! toDoList tutorial to try out ScalaWS with the Neo4j REST API
+Using the Play! framework toDoList application (tutorial) to try out ScalaWS with the Neo4j REST API